Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/05_Monaco/README.md

   ![gitlab-cicd](assets/gitlab_cicd_pipeline_monaco_cleanup.png)

 ## Continue to the Pipeline Stages
-- [Performance Test with Locust](../04_Performance_Test/README.md) to gather details on how the Performance Test is performed.
+- [4.
+Test Stage](../04_Performance_Test/README.md) to gather details on how the Performance Test is performed.